luangaldinodev/baixar-video/README.md

 - Flexible download options for both video and audio
 - High-quality video downloads with merged audio and video streams
 - Audio extraction and conversion to MP3 format
-- User-friendly command-line interface for easy interaction
+- User-friendly graphical interface for easy interaction

 ## Repository Structure